 Throughout history, farmers have adopted the latest technological advances to better manage and maintain their land and livestock.
-Today, digital innovations are enabling farmers to look at how they raise their animals in entirely new ways.
+Today, digital innovation in agriculture are enabling farmers to look at how they raise their animals in entirely new ways.
 But new technology isn’t just about improving efficiency – it is also helping make a huge difference to the health and well-being of our farm animals.

-Here are four cutting-edge innovations that are improving the lives of farmers and their animals:
+Here are four cutting-edge examples of innovation in agriculture that are improving the lives of farmers and their animals:

 1. Smartphone Apps